Best Stud Finder Reviews

 Best Budget Stud Finder (Electric)

 It’s pretty amazing how much you can get done with an electronic stud finder, but many of them can skew pretty high in terms of price.
 Those of you that want to take advantage of the benefits that come from an electric stud finder, but aren’t ready to commit to that kind of investment, should definitely check out the StudSensor e50 from Zircon.
 It’s definitely the best stud finder for the money.

 Unlike other types of stud finders, this model uses an internal sensor system that actually scans the interior of the wall to determine the position of the studs, specifically by locating their edges.
 With the StudSensor e50, all you have to do is power the unit on, allow it to calibrate to the thickness of the wall, and move the unit along the wall’s surface until you come across a stud.

 When you do find a stud edge, the scanner alerts you in multiple ways.
 First, the display shows you when you’re getting close to an edge and this creates an arrow that shows when you’re right on top of it.
 Then, the unit emits an audible beeping sound to alert you, and finally emits an indicator beam onto the wall, so you can mark the exact location of the stud edge.

 Many Features at a Low Price

-As if that wasn’t already a tremendous value, this stud finder comes with a ton of incredibly useful features that you just wouldn’t expect to find on such an affordable model.
-First up, there are actually two scanning modes available to you – one standard mode suitable for working with most drywall, and a higher power mode that is designed to detect studs on walls with two sheets of drywall.
+As if that wasn’t already a tremendous value, this stud finder comes with a some features that you just wouldn’t expect to find on such an affordable model.
+First up, there are actually two scanning modes available to you – one standard mode suitable for working with most drywall, and a higher power mode that is designed to detect wood and metal studs on walls with two sheets of drywall.
 It also has a wire warning system that can detect when a live wire is running through the wall, so you don’t accidentally start drilling into an area that houses the building’s electrical systems.